Pre-proposal deadline: November 28

 Proposals are solicited for funding from the Picker Interdisciplinary Science Institute (Picker ISI).
 The Picker ISI considers two types of funding requests.
-Major Research Projects constitute the primary focus of the Institute and such proposals should follow the annual cycle described below.
+Major Research Projects constitute the primary focus of the Institute and such proposals should follow the cycle described below.
 Proposals for Interdisciplinary Activities that enhance science at Colgate will be considered throughout the year.

 I. Major Research Projects

 Projects with annual budgets up to $150,000 per year for up to two years will be considered, with funding decisions and funds beginning as soon as April.
 Applicants are encouraged to discuss possible projects with the Institute Director or members of the Executive Advisory Committee before beginning proposal preparation.
 Descriptions of previously funded projects are available at: Funding History